bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image259.png?raw=true"
   style="width:50%"
-  alt="2.20.
-Passing In and Returning Data." />
+  title="2.20 Passing In and Returning Data" alt="2.20 Passing In and Returning Data." />
 </p>

 Functions are even more useful if you can pass data into them, so they can do something